Summary: Black Lives Matter & Black Feminist Thought

 The Combahee River Collective Statement (1977)

-Intersectionality is a contested and hotly-debated concept and it is subject to competing definitions.
-Some argue, for example, that intersectionality is an analytical tool that can be used to analyze the ways that any systems of oppression or “socially-constructed” categories of difference, such as gender, sexuality, and class, overlap and converge (see, for example, Davis 2019).
+Intersectionality is a contested and hotly debated concept, and it is subject to competing definitions.
+Some argue, for example, that intersectionality is an analytical tool that can be used to analyze the ways that any systems of oppression or “socially constructed” categories of difference, such as gender, sexuality, and class, overlap and converge (see, for example, Davis 2019).
 From this perspective, the concept of intersectionality might help explain how class and gender — as multiple systems of oppression — result in higher rates of poverty among women.
 In fact, the Canadian Women’s Foundation reports that 30% of single mothers in Canada experience poverty (CWF 2021).
-Critics of this approach argue that dislocating intersectionality from its roots in Black feminist thought, and taking ‘race’ and racism out of the equation, ends up actually obscuring racism, and therefore perpetuating that very system.
+Critics of this approach argue that dislocating intersectionality from its roots in Black feminist thought, and taking ‘race’ and racism out of the equation, ends up actually obscuring racism, and, therefore, perpetuates that very system.
 Paradoxically, by applying the concept of intersectionality without an analysis of ‘race’ or racism, some white feminist scholars actually end up erasing Black women from the picture — the very problem that the concept of intersectionality was designed to solve!
 An intersectional analysis of gender and poverty, for example, reveals that the gender wage gap between women and men widens when ‘race’ is factored in (Block et al 2019).
-In this course, we will focus studying and applying intersectionality within the context of a long history of Black feminist thought so that we avoid the mistake of erasing Black women from view.
+In this course, we will focus on studying and applying intersectionality within the context of a long history of Black feminist thought to avoid erasing Black women from view.

 As you work through these questions, you can also add your responses to the following guiding questions:

 - how did the article make you feel?

 Remember to check into eClass to participate in the discussion board, work on and submit your Big Idea Challenges, and communicate with your instructor.